martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 SIP PASSPoRT using in SIP identity ({{!SIP-ID}}, {{!PASSPoRT=RFC8225}}) are bound to the certificate fingerprint of an endpoint.
-An attacker causes an identity binding to be created that binds an identity they control to the fingerprint of a victim.
+An attacker causes an identity binding to be created that binds an identity they control to the fingerprint of a first victim.

-An attacker can thereby cause a victim to believe that they are communicating with an attacker-controlled identity, when they are really talking to another entity of the attacker's choice.
-The attacker only needs to create an identity assertion that covers a certificate fingerprint of their choosing.
+An attacker can thereby cause a second victim to believe that they are communicating with an attacker-controlled identity, when they are really talking to the first victim.
+The attacker only needs to create an identity assertion that covers a certificate fingerprint of the first victim.

+A variation on the same technique can be used to cause both victims to both believe they are talking to the attacker when they are talking to each other.
+In this case, the attacker performs the identity misbinding once for each victim.

-The problem might appear to be caused by the fact that the entity that certifies the identity binding is not required to verify that the entity requesting the binding controls the keys associated with the fingerprints.
+The problem might appear to be caused by the fact that the authority that certifies the identity binding is not required to verify that the entity requesting the binding controls the keys associated with the fingerprints.
 Both SIP and WebRTC identity providers are not required to perform this validation.
 This is not an